Nikon D1 vs D7500

 It is notable that the D7500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D1 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D1 (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D1 was succeeded by the Nikon D1X.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D1 and D7500 can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Nikon D7500 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D1 or the Nikon D7500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.